Teoman1976/yarn-count-ruler/README.md

 # yarn-count-ruler
-Yarn count ruler to fit on a web page and A4 page
+Yarn count ruler to fit on a web page and A4 page, written in Javascript